 Lily Black looked up at the sign for Platform 9, shouldering her backpack with a sigh.
 People rushed around her, bustling to get to their trains.
 King's cross was busy, filled with both muggle and magical families trying to get to their destinations on that day, September the first.

 Lily attempted to push her cart carrying her Hogwarts trunk and owl cage closer to the barrier, but the wheels jarred, sliding the cart sideways and almost knocking over the thin eleven year old.
 She held on to the cart tightly and managed to keep it from capsizing.

-For eleven years, Lily was moderately tall with flaming red hair tumbling down her back.
-As she took another look up at the signpost, her cerulean blue eyes flashed gently, then switched to a light green.
+Lily was tall with dull scarlet hair tumbling down her back; As she took another look up at the signpost, her cerulean blue eyes flashed gently, then switched to a light green.

 Lily prepared to run through the barrier, but stopped when a plump woman followed by a gaggle of red-haired children intercepted her.

 "It's the same every year, packed with muggles.
 Come on, platform nine and three quarters this way!"
 The woman said loudly, not caring if any muggles in the vicinity could hear her.
 A black-hair boy crept up to join their throng at the barrier.
 Lily watched interestedly as the woman counted off her children, seven in all.

 "Come on Percy, you first."
 The woman said.
 The oldest of her brood ran at the platform, disappearing into the stone.
 The woman was about to send her next child in when the black boy at the end interceded.

 "Excuse me?"
 He asked shyly.
 "Can you tell me how to get on to the platform?"
 The woman beamed.

 "First time, dearie?
 It's Ron's first time at Hogwarts as well.
 We'll show you.
 Fred, you next" The woman waved her hand at a pair of twins.
 One stepped forwards.